 It’s easy to get lost in the sea of tools available all over the internet.
 We decided to help you steer away from the many tools out there that you might not even need.
 For this reason, we’ve picked out the six most important remote working tools you’ll be needing and what to use them for.
 Whether you’re a company looking to switch to working remotely, or merely a team set to work from home, these tools can be of great help to you!

-1. Communication with Flock
+1. Communication with Slack

 The most important thing, when it comes to working remotely, is being able to stay in touch with the rest of your team.
 After all, a lack of proper communication can mean a whole lot of trouble to not only your team but your company as a whole.
 Whether it’s to find out what everyone is working on, or new developments within the establishment, real-time communication is not only ideal but essential.

-One of the best tools to help you do that just happens to be Flock.
+One of the best tools to help you do that just happens to be Slack.
 It’s a team communication app that you can access through both your laptop and your phone.
 You can use the app to create a variety of channels for various teams as well as projects.
 This helps your remote workers communicate with one another better.
 In addition to that, you get a ton of great features!
-Flock allows you to
+Slack allows you to

 - share files and images,

-- send voice messages from your phone
+- send voice messages from your phone,

-- have video calls straight on the app itself
+- have video calls straight on the app itself,

 - set reminders,